stpope/CSL6/README.md

         logMsg("done.\n");
     }

-If you complied this into a main() function, you'd have a stand-alone programs that plays frequency sweeps.
+If you compiled this into a main() function and linked it with the CSL library, you'd have a stand-alone program that plays frequency sweeps.
+CSL gets interesting when you add the functionality to (1) read in-coming audio and process it (as in an audio plug-in), and (2) read and respond to in-coming MIDI and/or OSC messages to create sounds (as in a soft-synth).

 ## CSL Coding Start-up